-- A logical and efficient structural grid is to be provided to the basement car park areas. - The minimum height between floor level and an overhead obstruction is to be 2.2m, except for the following: - i) 2.5m for parking area for people with a disability; - ii) 2.6m for residential waste collection and manoeuvring area; and - iii) 4.5m for commercial waste collection and manoeuvring area. - Where natural ventilation is not possible, a ventilation system for the basement car park is to be provided and designed in accordance with AS1668.2 The use of ventilation and air conditioning in buildings Ventilation design for indoor air contaminant control.
-Monitoring of CO2 and variable speed fans are to be provided with any basement car park mechanical ventilation systems. - 4 Basements are to be fully tanked to prevent unnecessary subsurface or groundwater extraction. - 5 Unimpeded access to visitor parking and waste and recycling rooms located within a secure basement parking is to be maintained. - Where ventilation grilles or screening devices are provided they are to be recessed and integrated into the overall facade and landscape design of the development. - 7 Vehicle access ways to basement car parking is not to be located in direct proximity to doors or windows of habitable rooms. - Where visitor parking is not separated from residential parking by a barrier, a light colour palette is to be used for the interior of the car park and lines of sight are to be open and avoid concealment and entrapment areas. - 9 All off-street parking provision is to comply with the design requirements of the current AS 2890 applying to off-street car parking.
+Further controls that may ap ply SECTION C PART 23.4 - Waste Management Objectives Controls 1 To ensure basement car parking design is of high efficiency and ecologically sustainable. basement car park ent structural grid must be provided to the areas. nt between floor level and an overhead 2 To provide safe and 2.2m, except for the following: secure access for building g area for people with a disability; users within the car park ii) 2.6m for resider ntial waste collection and manoeuvring area; and areas. iii) 4.5m for comme ercial waste collection and manoeuvring area.
+3 To minimise visitor parking on the street. basement car park with AS1668.2 The - Ventilation design CO and variable sp ilation is not possible, a ventilation system for the is to be provided and designed in accordance use of ventilation and air conditioning in buildings for indoor air contaminant control.
+Monitoring of beed fans are to be provided with any basement al ventilation systems.
+4 Basements must be or groundwater extr e fully tanked to prevent unnecessary subsurface raction. to visitor parking and waste and recycling rooms cure basement parking must be maintained. rilles or screening devices are provided they are integrated into the overall facade and landscape opment.
+Figure 22.3-1: Secure basement car parking. vs to basement car parking must not be located ir loors or windows of habitable rooms. barrier, a light colou ng is not separated from residential parking by a ur palette is to be used for the interior of the car ght are to be open and avoid concealment and Figure 22.3-2: Ventilation grilles to basement car park are well integrated with overall facade design.